Best prices without any hidden costs

 In Markaryd you will find the well-known moose park.
 In addition to guided tours on the park train, you can also drive your own vehicle through the enclosure.
 Here, moose sightings are guaranteed and you may even get out and feed this majestic animal with twigs.
 You will certainly never get this close to a moose again!

 Gekås is the largest department stores' in the world - located in the middle of the small town of Ullared in Hallands Län.
 With an area of over 35000 m², almost 7000 shopping trolleys and more than 80 checkouts, this department stores' is very impressive.
-Not only can you shop and eat here, but you can also stay overnight in a hotel or at the campground belonging to it.
+Not only can you shop and eat here, but you can also stay overnight in a hotel or at the campsite belonging to it.

 Close to the Norwegian border, you come to Fulufjället National Park, where you can marvel at Sweden's highest waterfall (Njupeskär).
 With a height of 125 m, 90 m of which is in free fall, this sight provides an unforgettable experience.